ismc/devnet-2076_clus2018/README.md

     └── network-dmvpn           |
 ```

 Playbooks should embody the intent, architecture, and policy of a particular network.
 It should *not* contain references to specific nodes nor the specific values that are used to configure these nodes.
-That is:
+That brings us back to:

-#### Implementation (Inventory) + Definition (Playbooks) = Deployment
+#### Implementation (SoT) + Definition (Playbooks) = Deployment

 This is the key capability that we need to test playbooks.
-We architect the playbook to meet the needs of our production network.
+We architect the playbook to meet the needs of our production network (i.e. architecture and policy).
 We then create a testbed that mimics the key aspects of the production network, but at a smaller scale.
-When the inventory for the test network is fed into the playbooks, it yields the test network.
+When the inventory/SoT for the test network is fed into the playbooks, it yields the test network.
 This obviously gives us the ability to catch simple syntactical errors, but it also give the ability to test the architecture defined in the playbooks on something other than the production network.

-#### Repository Types

-For this session we are using 3 different types of repositories:

-* Project Repository:  This is the top level repository that contains all of the Ansible Playbooks, Roles, and Inventory that is needed to a particular project.
-It is representative of the kind of structure you could use in a production environment.
-* Role Repositories: These are repositories linked that contain all of the playbooks, modules, vars, etc. that comprise a single Ansible Role.
-* Inventory Repositories: These are repositories that contain the inventories that will be used in a partucular project.

 #### Repository Modularity

 To provide modularity, we have one main repository that represents a project, then several repositories linked in as submodules to provide the Roles.
 Using submodules allows for keeping the roles in their own repositories to facilitate unite testing and the linking to a specific version of a Role.
 Linking to a specific version of a Role that is known to work with a project allows for the choice of when to use a newer version.
 This would generally be done as part of the integration testing done at the project repository level.

-In addition to the Ansible Role repositories, we have repositories for the inventories.
-Since the version

-### Included repositories and Roles

-We include 3 Ansible Roles in the repository for demonstration:
+#### Repositories

+In this example, we are using 3 different types of repositories:

+* **Role Repositories**: These repositories are linked in as submodules and contain all of the playbooks, modules, vars, etc. that comprise a the individual Ansible Roles:
   * [network-dmvpn](https://github.com/ismc/ansible-network-dmvpn.git):  An Ansible Roles that deployes a DMVPN overlay over a hub and spoke network.
   * [network-backup](https://github.com/ismc/ansible-network-backup.git): An Ansible Role that provides backup, checkpoint, and rollback for network devices.
   * [cloudbuilder](https://github.com/ismc/ansible-cloudbuilder.git): An Ansible Role to build a cloud-agnostic model in a Public Cloud.
+* **Inventory Repositories**: These repositories contain the inventories that will be used by a particular project.
+* **Project Repository**:  This is the top level repository that contains all of the Ansible Playbooks, Roles, and Inventory that is needed by a particular project.
+It is representative of the kind of structure you could use in a production environment.

 ### Branch protection

 GitHub's [branch protection](https://help.github.com/articles/about-protected-branches/) ensures that collaborators on your repository cannot make irrevocable changes to branches.
 Enabling protected branches also allows you to enable other optional checks and requirements, like required status checks and required reviews.

+For this demonstration, we protect the `master` branch and develop on the `devel` branch.
+Code changes can be checked in directly to the `devel` branch.
+The `devel` branch is tested ad-hoc and at regular intervals.
+Changes are not allowed to be pushed directly into the `master` branch and must go through the full NetDevOps workflow by using a Pull Request (PR).
+The `master` branch is also tested ad-hoc and on regular intervals.

-## Test Automation: Jenkins
+### Test Automation: Jenkins

+Jenkins is a self-contained, open source automation server which can be used to automate all sorts of tasks related to building, testing, and delivering
+or deploying software.

-### What kind of changes can we check.
+#### What kind of changes can we check.

-### Testing Methodologies: Unit vs. Integration
+#### Testing Methodologies: Unit vs. Integration

 #### Unit Testing